Semigroups related to additive and multiplicative, free and Boolean convolutions: Introduction

-A Boolean additive convolution $\mu \uplus \nu$ is defined as the probability distribution of $X + Y$ for self-adjoint Boolean independent $X$ and $Y$ with distributions $\mu$ and $\nu$, respectively.
+Another famous convolution arising from non-commutative random variables is a Boolean additive convolution $\mu \uplus \nu$, which is defined as the probability distribution of $X + Y$ for self-adjoint, Boolean independent $X$ and $Y$ with distributions $\mu$ and $\nu$, respectively.
 It is known that the power $\mu^{\uplus t}$ can be defined for any probability measure $\mu$ and any $t \geq 0$.

-Belinschi and Nica~\cite{Bel2} introduced a semigroup of homomorphisms using free and Boolean powers.
-This enables us to define a so-called free divisibility indicator $\phi(\mu)$ of a probability measure $\mu$.
-They proved $\phi(\mu)=1-\widetilde{\phi}(\mu)$ if $\mu$ is not freely infinitely divisible.
-A key to the semigroup property is a certain commutation relation between free powers and Boolean ones.
+Thus a difference among classical, free and Boolean convolutions can be observed in existence of convolution powers.